Click on the questions below to get your answer.

 When will I find out if I have a room?

-All room offers will be sent out after the release of the A-Level results and your place at the University of Roehampton is confirmed.
+All room offers will be sent out in the summer, after your place at the University of Roehampton is confirmed.

 My course is only for one term/semester – can I still apply?